 Quirky Japanese theme park?
 Cultural-historical oddity?
 Full-on tourist trap?
 Awesomely freaky place to spend the night?
-It’s hard to sum up the Xitou Monster Village (aka Nantou Monster Village) in just a few words, so you’ll have to read on below to find out exactly what the hell it is.
+It’s hard to sum up the Xitou Monster Village (aka Nantou Monster Village) in just a few words, so you’ll have to read on below to find out exactly what on Earth it is.

 While difficult to define, and despite its somewhat remote location at the terminal end of County Highway 151 in mountainous Nantou county, the Xitou Monster Village sees a staggering 200,000 visitors a month, making it one of the most popular things to do in Nantou and most unusual places to visit in Taiwan.

 It’s worth noting that a trip to Xitou Monster Village is easily combined with Sun Moon Lake, and the Sun Moon Lake Xitou pass saves you money if you are coming by bus from Taichung.
 There are also gorgeous tea fields and other scenic attractions to enjoy around Xitou.

-If you are looking to spend the night, the Monster Village Hotel (Ming Shan Resort) is the coolest themed hotel I’ve seen in Taiwan (more on that below!)
+If you are looking to spend the night, the Monster Village Hotel (Ming Shan Resort) is the coolest theme hotel I’ve seen in Taiwan (more on that below!)
 But first, a little history: